UPCOMING EVENTS 2023

 New Historic siteS book coming soon!

 In 2020, PNNMP committed to producing a second edition of the popular “Historic Sites in Virginia’s Northern Neck & Essex County,” a treasure trove of information on houses built by the state’s first inhabitants.
-Currently, the book is funded with grants of $12,000.00 for 1500 copies.
 The University of Virginia Press, who published the first edition, has agreed to publish this second one in coordination with PNNMP.
 All of the counties have been re-inventoried, including diligent field and literature research.
 We are pleased to report that 43 “new” sites have been located giving this new edition a grand total of 487 historic site profiles, along with expanded and updated material reflecting the most current knowledge of the historic sites.

 We also are continuing our important grant program to help preserve the important historic resources of the Northern Neck and Middle Peninsula – one of the first settled areas in Virginia where George Washington was born.